catzy007/catzy007.github.io/posts/2021-06-10-repurpose-old-thin-client-as-dos-gaming-system/index.md

     sys d:
     ```
 * After that copy Windows 98 Installer to DOM
-* Then get a linux, not any other linux because modern linux os need specific CPU
+* Then get a linux, not any other linux because modern linux OS need specific CPU
 instruction set to even run and other linux may contain heavy GUI which slow
 tings and make it unusable.
 So what i use is Tiny Core Linux [(The 16MB CLI one)](http://tinycorelinux.net/12.x/x86/release/Core-current.iso).
 After that, plug your USB drive and create a bootable using Unetbootin or
 something similar.
-* Then follow this
+* Then follow this.

     ```
     sudo fdisk -l